This Is the Only Stall You Should Use in a Public Bathroom

 Still, just because fewer people use an end stall, that doesn’t necessarily mean it’s cleaner.
 Some viruses need very few cells to cause an infection.
 For instance, norovirus (the virus responsible for making you sick on a cruise) needs just one cell to make you ill.
 That’s not to scare you, but to give you the heads up that “just because a stall looks clean doesn’t mean it is,” says Tierno.
 Same goes for just because you choose the first stall, doesn’t mean it’s clean either.
 “It’s not as simple or straightforward as it sounds,” he says.

 That’s why practicing smart public restroom hygiene habits is so important.
 Here’s what Tierno does: he carries his own towelettes.
-He washes his hands at the sink (this is a must–whether you pressed the flusher or not, you just contaminated your hands by touching the door and latch), then dries his hands with the towel, and uses the towel to shut off the sink.
+He washes his hands at the sink (this is a must–whether you pressed the flusher or not, you just contaminated your hands by touching the door and latch), then dries his hands with the towel and uses the towel to shut off the sink.
 After, he uses the towel to open the door and drops the towel outside.
 (Ideally, in a wastebasket.)
 That’s the best way to protect yourself from germs.
-And while you’re at it, make sure you follow these unspoken etiquette rules for using a public restroom.